livelongandprosper/gw_oxid_vouchers_extended/README.md

 **Features**
 - add option to voucher series that vouchers of voucher series can only be used one time per delivery address
+- - address fields can be chosen in module options

 ## Install
 - This module has to be put to the folder